-2. APPROPRIATE SELECTION OF THE EQUIPMENT
+2 APPROPRIATE SELECTION OF THE EQUIPMENT

 Since SHM is a new and innovative technique, deciding the best fitting equipment can be confusing.
-An essential number of monitoring projects fail because of the inappropriate instrument selection.
+An important number of monitoring projects fail because of the inappropriate instrument selection.
 Confusion is mostly caused because of the requirement to combine the different monitoring motivations/strategies and structure types with a bunch of different sensor technologies, resolution, sensitivity and precision requirements related to the measurement site, the distinguishable physical parameters to be reached at the end.
-Accelerometers (Enough vs more than enough or not enough) For dynamic monitoring and modal analysis under ambient vibration, the most critical component is the accelerometer.
+Accelerometers (Enough vs. more than enough or not enough) For dynamic monitoring and modal analysis under ambient vibration the most critical component is the accelerometer.
 Taking sufficient selection parameters into consideration will dramatically affect the project budget.
 Under-qualified selection of the accelerometers will cause almost no interpretable data at the end.
-On the other hand, over-qualified selection of the accelerometers, will directly increase the project budget considerably, generally resulting in the insufficient number of sensors or unaffordable solution at the end.
+On the other hand, overqualified selection of the accelerometers, will directly increase the project budget considerably, generally resulting into insufficient number of sensors or totally unaffordable solution at the end.

-2.1.
-Results of the accelerometer sufficiency comparison tests under ambient vibration
+2.1.1 Results of the accelerometer sufficiency comparison tests under ambient vibration

-An important comparison test was conducted in TDG Scientific Laboratories in 2016.
-This building was a fourstory concrete building, including the basement floor.
-The test took place on the 2nd floor directly on the concrete area next to a column as an ambient vibration test which aims to log data over-night, when the vibration was at the minimum level.
+An important comparison test was conducted in TDG Scientific Laboratories, in 2016.
+This building was a 4 story concrete building including the basement floor.
+The test took place on the 2nd floor directly on the concrete area next to a column as an ambient vibration test which aim to log data over-night, when the vibration was at the minimum level.
 TESTBOX2010-4 channel digitizer was used.
-This digitizer has four 24-bit, simultaneous sampling, input channels, 137dB dynamic range.
-Three sensors compared: (2nd channel left empty.) first channel: R-Sensors-MTSS1031A, 130 dB dynamic range, 130 ng/ \sqrt{Hz} noise density at 10 Hz, manufactured with forcebalance based, Molecular Electronic Transducer (MET) Technology.3rd channel: Silicon Designs SD1521, 100 dB MEMS technology.
-5 μ g/ \sqrt{Hz} noise density.
-4th channel: Colibrys-SiFlex SF1500A, 120 dB force-balance based, MEMS, 300 ng/ \sqrt{Hz} . (obsolete now)
+This digitizer has 4 24-bit, simultaneous sampling, input channels, 137dB dynamic range.
+3 sensors compared: (2nd channel left empty.)
+1st channel: R-Sensors-MTSS1031A, 130 dB dynamic range, 130 ng/ $\sqrt{\text{Hz}}$ noise density at 10 Hz, manufactured with force-balance based, Molecular Electronic Transducer (MET) Technology.3rd channel: Silicon Designs SD1521, 100 dB MEMS technology.
+5 μ g/ $\sqrt{\text{Hz}}$ noise density.
+4th channel: Colibrys-SiFlex SF1500A, 120 dB force-balance based, MEMS, 300 ng/ $\sqrt{\text{Hz}}$. (obsolete now)

-Test results showed that, while R-Sensors MTSS1031(green) and Colibrys SF1500A(red) successfully sense the modal frequencies under ambient vibration, the base noise level of the SD1521(blue) was far over the building acceleration response level, not enough to differentiate the modal frequencies.
+Test results showed that, while R-Sensors MTSS1031(green) and Colibrys SF1500A(red) successfully senses the modal frequencies under ambient vibration, base noise level of the SD1521(blue) was far over the building acceleration response level, not enough to differentiate the modal frequencies.
 (Figure 2)